 - Ingredients.
 I always use rolled oats which are a whole grain and provide a healthy dose of fiber.
 They are filling and nutrient-dense, and can also be gluten-free (ensure that they are certified GF on the label).
-I personally use whole milk for my kids, and almond milk for me since I’m lactose intolerant.
+I personally use whole milk for my kids, and almond or hemp milk for me since I’m lactose intolerant.
 After soaking overnight, I like to add a 1/2 of a mashed banana in the morning because it adds creaminess – and a serving of fruit to boot!
 Oh, it also adds in some sweetness, too.
 There are so many mix-ins to add, and as long as you steer clear of refined sweeteners, overnight oats can be a solid real food.

 - Versatility.
 Banana peanut butter, carrot cake, strawberry chia – the opportunities are endless.
 There are so many ways to switch up the flavorings that you definitely won’t get bored!

 - Various meal offerings.
 Who says you need to only have overnight oats for breakfast?
 Nope – I’ll send these to school with my kids in their lunches, or bring them along for an after-school snack when we are heading directly to our activities post pick-up.
 Having a brunch with guests?
 Serve these up in these cute little jars for an adorable offering.